shiup/howto/DefineOIDCUserRegistryWithClientIdAndNoSecret.md

   - Client Certificate is used, in place of Client Secret

-#### Step 1: Create TLS Client Profile with client public/private/truststore
+#### Step 1: Create TLS Client Profile with client public private keypair/truststore

 From the UI -> Resources -> TLS -> {Keystore, Truststore, TLS Client Profile}